Katie Melua: Nationality

 On 10 August 2005, just before she turned 21, Melua became a British citizen along with her parents and brother.
 The citizenship ceremony took place in Weybridge, Surrey.
-Becoming a British citizen meant that Melua had held three citizenships before she was 21; first Soviet, then Georgian and finally, British.
+Becoming a British citizen meant that Melua had held three citizenships before she was 21; first Soviet, Georgian and currently, British.

 After the ceremony, Melua stated her pride at her newest nationality.
 "As a family, we have been very fortunate to find a happy lifestyle in this country and we feel we belong.
 We still consider ourselves to be Georgian, because that is where our roots are, and I return to Georgia every year to see my uncles and grandparents, but I am proud to now be a British citizen".